A WordPress plugin allows you to have additional functionalities to your blog which are not available by default.

 Note: If you’re not using a lot of images, you can work even without using this plugin (or any image optimizing plugin).
 I prefer using it as I end up using multiple images on each blog post.

 Wp-Smush is a free plugin with a paid version (Wp Smush Pro).

 In case you are considering getting the paid version, I recommend using ShortPixel instead.
-I have lately been using ShortPixel as I got a lifetime deal of it from Appsumo deal site.
-But if you don't want to invest for this, just go with the free version of Wp-Smush.
+I have lately been using ShortPixel as I got a lifetime deal of it from the Appsumo deal site.
+But if you don’t want to invest in this, just go with the free version of Wp-Smush.

 Ad Inserter (Freemium)

 Ad Inserter, as the name suggests, is meant for sites that use display ads on it.